-With Micaela Schäfer, whose calendar i regularly shoot every year, I meet with make-up artist and stylist to discuss each motive and to plan exactly what needs to be organised before.
+With Micaela Schäfer, whose calendar i regularly shoot every year, I meet with make-up artist and stylist.
+With them, discuss each motive and to plan exactly what needs to be organised before.
 The shooting itself is relatively relaxed, as I take my time until I am sure I have the perfect click.

 In that way, are you well-prepared before a shooting or do you improvise ?